rechecked/rcagent/README.md

 We currently build for: Windows, macOS (12+), CentOS Stream/RHEL (8+), Debian (10+), Ubuntu (18+ LTS)

+We recommend [using the repo install](https://repo.rechecked.io/) for CentOS/RHEL, Debian, and Ubuntu.

 Download from [GitHub releases](https://github.com/rechecked/rcagent/releases) or [download from rechecked.io](https://rechecked.io/download)

 ### For Source Install